 - A new flagpole managed by the Boy Scouts.

 - Continued progress on standards-based instruction with a focus on English/language arts in every classroom.

-During the second half of the school year, we will continue to focus on the above areas while offering a new vocational assessment to students from local school districts.
+During the second half of the school year, we will continue to focus on the above areas while offering a new vocational assessment to special needs students from local school districts.
 We also will have a core team trained in the Olweus Bullying Prevention Program.

 As we work together, our goal at Sunrise is to fully meet the academic, vocational and social needs of all our students.
 All the best in 2020!

 Lucy McDonough, M.Ed.